Tangerine-Community/Tangerine/docs/developer/debugging.md

 # Debugging in the browser:

 db.factor import the pouchdb-debug plugin.
-If you wiash to see all Pouchdb debug logs, enter the following into the js console:
+If you wish to see all Pouchdb debug logs, enter the following into the js console:

 ```js
 PouchDB.debug.enable('*');